amonos/subtitler/README.md

 Introduction:
 -------------
-Renames subtitle files to match the video's filename, encodes the subtitles to UTF-8, and downloads subtitles from http://www.opensubtitles.org if there isn't any subtitle in the video's directory.
+Renames subtitle files to match the video's filename, encodes the subtitles to UTF-8, and downloads subtitles from http://www.opensubtitles.org if there isn't any subtitles matching the video.

 Usage:
 ------